 Want To Go Bigger?

-Let’s say you want a setup like the above, but want a few more luxury items, like a 12V coffee machine.
+Let’s say you want a setup like the above, but want a few more luxury items, like a coffee pod machine.
 Is it possible?

 The big advantage of 200Ah is that it has enough power for a 2000-watt inverter.
 That means you can run a pod coffee machine for those all-important camping brews.